objectbox/objectbox-generator/README.md

 > most importantly the objectbox-model.json which ensures compatibility
 > with previous versions of your database after you make changes to the schema.

-Now in your application, you can include the headers and start to work with your database.
+Now, you can include the generated headers in your application and start working with your database.
 Consider the following `main.cpp`:

 ```cpp